 Global Economic Affairs is not your grandparents’ economic program.
 We’ve eliminated the dazzling but ultimately useless economic proofs you find in the textbooks and focus instead on the way economies actually work.
 Global Economic Affairs focuses on political economy—the fascinating and complex interactions between economics, politics, and policy.
 GEA prepares our students to make sense of today's most pressing and complex economic challenges.
 GEA students examine international trade and monetary issues; the interactions between global economic developments and domestic politics; the drivers of economic development, inequality, and sustainability; the place of business in global affairs and the prospects for corporate social responsibility; and a range of other centrally important economic issues.
 The degree links theory to policy and institutions while placing equal emphasis on qualitative and quantitative skills.

-You'll collaborate with faculty to explore topics like...
+In Global Economic Affairs you’ll collaborate with faculty to explore topics like...

-- Changes underway in the global economy
+- The most important contemporary trends in the global economy

-- Drivers and consequences of economic development
+- The key drivers and consequences of economic development

 Preparing You With Career-Ready Knowledge

 All GEA students develop competence in statistical methods using the software they’ll be apt to encounter in their careers (e.g., STATA, Python, R).
 But GEA also offers a range of other skills training, both quantitative and qualitative, including project management and assessment, political risk analysis, microfinance, social entrepreneurship, forecasting, data visualization, and international business transactions, while many GEA students choose to take advantage of a wide range of skills courses available at DU’s Daniels College of Business.
 We update skills training regularly to ensure our students compete successfully for the positions they aspire to upon graduation.

 The global economic affairs degree prepares those with an interest in political economy to take up careers in a wide range of fields.
 These include: